-I am working on my new novel, doing most of my research at the Phoebe Griffin Noyes Library in Old Lyme, Connecticut.
-The 1897 brick building sits on a small hill, shaded by venerable oaks and maples, its curved granite steps and white columns graceful and inviting.
+I am working on my new novel, doing most of my research at the Old Lyme Phoebe Griffin Noyes Library in Old Lyme, Connecticut.
+The 1898 brick building sits on a small hill, shaded by venerable oaks and maples, its curved granite steps and white columns graceful and inviting.
 Lots of writers have worked here including my friends David Handler and Dominick Dunne.
 We all set some of our novels in fictional versions of Lyme or Old Lyme.
 David's is Dorset, Dominick's was Prud'homme, and mine is Black Hall.

 The old part of the library contains a reading room that feels cozy, a literary home.
 Its walls are lined with landscapes by plein air painters who visited town around the turn of the last century.
 They stayed at Miss Florence’s boarding house just a half mile along Lyme Street and set up their easels to paint the local beauty: hills of mountain laurel, cottage gardens, tidal inlets, rocky shores.
 Over a hundred years later, many of the scenes they chose are unchanged.

 Old Lyme is located at the mouth of the Connecticut River, where it flows into Long Island Sound.
 There is water everywhere.
 Creeks, streams, marshes, and five small rivers create a particular quality of light that attracted the artists.
 The light is both delicate and intense, changing the landscape from second-to-second.

 The Tonalists founded the Lyme Art Colony, joined later by painters who gave birth to American Impressionism.
 I am inspired by this place just as the artists were; it's been the setting of nearly all my novels.